-- Local areas groups, general community groups and special interest groups, whose adopted charter embrace aims that relate to a specific area and or the whole of the Shire and its community. - Chambers of Commerce and business groups whose adopted charter embraces aims that relate to a specific area within Byron Shire and or the whole of the Shire and its community. - groups or individuals with a specialist professional experience in their specialist area within the public consultation process.
+- Local areas groups, general community groups and special interest groups, whose adopted charter embrace aims that relate to a specific area and or the whole of the Shire and its community. - Chambers of Commerce and business groups whose adopted charter embraces aims that relate to a specific area within Byron Shire and or the whole of the Shire and its community.

+• Groups with a specialist professional experience in their specialist area within the public consultation process.

-Council welcomes and encourages invitations from registered groups for Councillors and staff to attend their local meetings and update on matters that are important to the group.
+Council welcomes and encourages invitations from registered groups for Councillors to attend their local meetings and update on matters that are important to the group.

-14. COMMUNITY REFERENCE GROUP
+15. COMMUNITY REFERENCE GROUP